iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 If our predefined configurations are not enough and you want to tune your own configurations you need to define a volume to pass the configuration file to the container.

 ```
-docker run --rm -v /path/to/yamls:/volume -e CONFIG_FILE=<custom_name> continuumsecurity/iriusrisk-tmvs
+docker run --rm -v /path/to/yamls:/volume -e TMVS_CONFIG=<custom_name> continuumsecurity/iriusrisk-tmvs
 ```
 Note that "/path/to/yamls" is a folder in your Docker host system and must be changed with the absolute path of your configuration folder.
-It is also mandatory to pass the name of the yaml file to execute with the CONFIG_FILE environment variable.
+It is also mandatory to pass the name of the yaml file to execute with the TMVS_CONFIG environment variable.
 User folder must be linked with /volume using the option "-v /path/to/yamls:/volume".

 __Example__: suppose that you have a folder called "/home/user/yamlFiles" that contains test1.yaml, test2.yaml and test3.yaml

 You can then run the following:
 ```
-docker run --rm -v /home/user/yamlFiles:/volume -e CONFIG_FILE=test1 continuumsecurity/iriusrisk-tmvs
+docker run --rm -v /home/user/yamlFiles:/volume -e TMVS_CONFIG=test1 continuumsecurity/iriusrisk-tmvs
 ```

 Please check [here](#yaml-configuration) to see how to configure the Yaml file.